 There are numerous dangers to your property when you deal with pests.
 There are numerous stories of people who, for example, attempt to get rid of spiders using flames that set the entire house on fire.
 Chemicals used improperly can damage wood, fabrics and some may be flammable.

 If you try to get rid of termites on your own, you might end up causing them to move to another location that does even more damage to wooden structures, joists and support beams around your home.
 Missing just two bed bugs can cause a new infestation that might end with you tossing out furniture, clothing, tearing up carpeting and having to rebuild parts of your home.

 Wasps and hornets will re-use abandoned nests time and again.
-They can build an exterior nest and then have huge portions of it extending into spaces near the roof of within the walls.
+They build exterior nests and then have huge portions extend into spaces near the roof of within the walls.
 This can cause tremendous property damage and a professional can make sure that the entire nest is removed.

 Rats and mice will chew through walls and wires and putting poisons and other traps around can cause them to move other places around the home which will cause even more property damage and other issues.

 Pest control specialists are trained constantly and up to date on the latest methods of pest control.
 They can study a structure and determine where pests are getting in.
 This allows them to target their control methods for maximum effectiveness that will truly stop further infestations and pests from getting in.